Hydrospheredata/mist/docs/cli.md

 ```

-You can easily run CLI and this will give mist command-line interface.
+You can easily run CLI and this will let you enter REPL mode.

 ```
 ./mist start cli

 Hello!
-This is Mist command-line interface.
-Enter your command please. mist>_ mist>help (Enter)
+This is a Mist command-line interface.
+Enter your command please.
+mist>_
+mist>help (Enter)